 Defenses

-- the defendant did not act maliciously,
+- you did not act maliciously,

 - there was no aircraft, and/or

-- the defendant acted under duress.
+- you acted under duress.

 Penalties